 MandrakeSoft announced at this week’s Linux World Expo that it has released a version of Mandrake Linux designed to work on Macs.
 The final release of

-Mandrake Linux PPC 8.0
+Mandrake Linux PPC 8.0 is now ready.

 The new release features a user-friendly, graphical installation via DrakX, disk partitioning via DiskDrake, and a centralized configuration utility — the Mandrake Control CEnter.
 Software Manager and URPMI enables users to perform automatic software package installation and updating; and Supermount provides transparent access to CDs, disks and other peripherals, according to MandrakeSoft.